-Recognizing the different models is easy: the 912 has black cylinder covers, the 912S green/blue (blue for the french market), the 912iS is green but without the carburetors and the 914 has red covers and a turbo.
+Recognizing the different models is easy: the 912 has black cylinder covers, the 912S green/blue (blue for the French market), the 912iS is green but without the carburetors and the 914 has red covers and a turbo.
+The 915 is a turbocharged version of the 912iS with blue covers.
 These are the most obvious differences.

 Flying with these small engines, compared to the ordinary Lycoming or Continental takes some time to get used to.
-They are also equipped with liquid cooling and have an electronic ignition, this is new to some pilots.
+They are also equipped with liquid cooling, some models have fuel injection and an electronic ignition (ECU), this is new to some pilots.

 After completing the previous procedure its time to check the oil level, see Service Instruction SI-27-1997 for more details.
 You can do that after the flight too, but be very careful then.
 Hot oil can burn very nasty.
 Be also careful NOT to overfill the tank.
 Read Service Bulletin SB-912-040 / SB-914-026 to see if you have the correct dipstick as Rotax changed that item too some time ago.

 Cold starting a Rotax is not that difficult: use the fuel pump (if any) for about 5 seconds (check pressure, max 0.4 bar), activate the choke fully, place the throttle in idle position (or else the choke will not work on these Bing carburetors) and activate the starter.
 A ten seconds maximum will save it from overheating, after period this you will need to wait two minutes to cool the starter before you take another attempt to start.